-I do realise that the grouping of these questions will make it sound rather like Foreign Office questions for Christianity—but then, the Anglican Communion is the third largest global organisation in the world, after the United Nations and the Catholic Church.
+I do realise that the grouping will make this sound rather like Foreign Office questions for Christianity—but then, the Anglican Communion is the third largest global organisation in the world, after the United Nations and the Catholic Church.

 The Church of England has regular discussions with the Foreign and Commonwealth Office on freedom of religion and belief.
-I am pleased to announce to the House that the Secretary of State for Foreign and Commonwealth Affairs, my right hon.
-Friend the Member for South West Surrey (Mr Hunt), invited the Bishop of Truro, before Christmas, to lead an independent review of UK Government support for persecuted Christians.
+I am pleased to announce to the House that my right hon.
+Friend Secretary of State for Foreign and Commonwealth Affairs, invited the Bishop of Truro, before Christmas, to lead an independent review of UK Government support for persecuted Christians.

 The number of Members who attended the meeting in the House yesterday about the Open Doors report shows just what huge interest there is in this issue.
 It was very disturbing to hear about the significant increase in the persecution of Christians, and indeed of people of other faiths, in the past year or two.
 Will my right hon.
 Friend ensure that as the report is compiled, the bishop will talk with as many Members as possible?
 We hear from our constituents and from around the world about individual cases of persecution.